nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 ## Check Installation

 You may have to enable the Jupyter notebook extension if it is not done already.
-You can check which extension is enabled using the folowing command:
+You can check which extension is enabled using the following command:

 ``` bash
 $ jupyter nbextension list